You have a clear vision for your future, you are a driven person and acting with integrity is important for you.

 I would like to be a motivating and inspiring person for other girls in Malawi.
 And I promise that after my studies I will serve my people in Malawi and even abroad.
 A dream would come true if I end up providing the required service for hospitals, institutions and societies.

-As 'kwera' means 'to climb' in Chichewa, Malawi's native language, we are all Climbers
+As 'kwera' means 'to climb' in Chichewa, Malawi's native language, our students are all Student Climbers

 Income sharing agreement